 ADULT CLASS((Age 15 years old and above)

 You just found best judo school in Bellevue, Seiei Dojo offers the best martial art instruction and facility to learn judo.
 Imagine how your child will learn how to set goals to propel them forward and help them transform insurmountable mountains into walkable hills.
 We teach and train them to believe in themselves to be the best that they can be.
 We will also teach your child to live by our code, Respect, Honor, Discipline, Loyalty, and Commitment.
 Our members regularly win the top places in judo competition podium including national level competition that speaks for the quality of our judo program.
 Because we value our members, our instructors are committed to help them reach their goal and realize their full potential.

 Judo has many benefits, beginning with self-defense.
-Although Prof. Jigoro Kano intended this martial art to be more of a sport, it has transformed into an effective self-defense art.
+Although Prof. Jigoro Kano, the founder of judo intended this martial art to be more of a sport, it has transformed into an effective self-defense art.
 In Judo, you will learn a variety of skills that involves balance, coordination and effective motion.
 You will also learn how to fall safely so that you do not injure yourself.
 These benefits will aid you dramatically if you are ever caught in a physical confrontation.
 In fact, what you learn in Judo about safe falls can be acclimated to other activities.
 This will lower your risk of sustaining serious injury while competing in other sports.